ManuelLobo/users/README.md

 There are only 6 users in the database, so the user_id only goes from 1 to 6.

+### Additional information
+The scripts folder has the script that was used to prepare the data and insert it into the Postgres database.

 ### References
 - http://flask.pocoo.org/docs/0.12/quickstart/
 - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04